 - No Monthly or Annual Point Bonuses.
 This card has no monthly or annual point bonuses.
 In light of the low baseline earning rate, that’s a real missed opportunity.
 By contrast, Flagstar Visa Bonus Rewards PLUS Card automatically boosts point earnings by 50% each month.

 - Low Sign-up Bonus.
 This card has a mediocre sign-up bonus – just 2,500 points, for a maximum value of $37.50 when redeemed for mortgage principal reduction payments.
-Plenty of competitors, including Chase Freedom Unlimited (up to $175 sign-up bonus), are better in this department.
+Plenty of competitors, including Chase Freedom Unlimited, are better in this department.

 - 3% Foreign Transaction Fee.
 Union Bank Rewards Visa Credit Card has a 3% foreign transaction fee.
 If you regularly travel outside the United States, this is a big drawback, as it more than negates any potential point earnings on spending.